civiform/docs/docs/it-manual/sre-playbook/monitoring.md

 # Monitoring a CiviForm deployment

-In addition to default metrics provided with AWS, CiviForm supports server monitoring via [Prometheus](https://prometheus.io/) metrics visualized in [Grafana](https://grafana.com/).
+CiviForm supports server monitoring via [Prometheus](https://prometheus.io/) metrics visualized in [Grafana](https://grafana.com/).
 These metrics are related to server status, things like latency and error rates, and do not contain sensitive data, such as who is applying to what programs.

 ![](<../../.gitbook/assets/monitoring-architecture.png>)